 The school executive organised a number of fundraising events, including a school social, Valentine's Day and Mufti Days.
-A total of \$4,386 was raised from these activities and the money was presented to the Principal for use in scholarships and development programs for the student body.
+A total of \$4,572.98 was raised from these activities and \$3,461.98 was presented to the Principal for use in scholarships and development programs for the student body.

 Many students were also involved in community service activities throughout the year including Red Shield Appeal, Soldier-on Foundation and Westpac Helicopter Service.
-A total of \$1,107 was raised for these charities.
-Fundraising for these and other charities was also undertaken by staff and students but not collected at school.
+A total of \$1,111.00 was raised for these charities through our Mufti Day events.
+Additional fundraising for these and other charities was also undertaken by staff and students but not collected at school.